News 24 Jun. 2021

 Edna started as a law clerk for Harris D. Colt.
 After passing the New York Bar, she continued as the firm’s first woman associate.
 Edna was also one of the first charter members of the Kansas Women Lawyers’ Association, which was established in 1919 to urge women to “take up law as a profession.”

 Had she accepted, Curtis would have been the first Wall Street law firm to elect a woman partner.
-Another few years passed before a woman received that invitation.
-According to the New York Women’s Bar Association, the first woman to make partner at a Wall Street law firm was Soia Mentschikoff at Spence, Windels Walser, Hotchkiss & Angell in 1944.
+Another six years passed before a woman received that invitation.
+According to the New York Women’s Bar Association, the first woman to make partner at a Wall Street law firm was Soia Mentschikoff at Spence, Windels, Walser, Hotchkiss & Angell in 1944.

 Edna assumed the role of a de facto partner anyway.
-For example, she attended partnership meetings and trained and mentored a generation of Curtis lawyers that included noted Curtis partners Townsend Knight and John P. Campbell, who described her many years later as “outspoken” and “intolerant of soft thinking.”
+She trained and mentored a generation of lawyers that included Townsend Knight as well as John P. Campbell, who described her many years later as “outspoken” and “intolerant of soft thinking.”

 Edna remained affiliated with Curtis until her retirement in 1962.
 She was posthumously awarded Washburn University School of Law’s Distinguished Alumni Recognition Award on June 21, 2008.